zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

     ![](./images/23.png "")

 4. Select the option “Create Virtual Cloud Network Plus Related Resources.”
 This will generate the required resources for a publicly accessible subnet including default route tables, internet gateways, and security lists.
 All pre-generated resources will be displayed, e.g. “Create Internet Gateway.”
-Be choosing the related resources option we minimize additional config.
+By choosing the related resources option you will minimize additional config.
 If this option is not available you will need to create an internet gateway and a route table that sends all traffic to the IGW.

     ![](./images/24.png "")

 ### **Security List Config**

-5. It's vitally important that we lock down this application as malicious third parties will exploit open ports if not configured correctly.
-In this instance we need to set security list ingress and egress rules to control the types of traffic allowed in and out of the subnet and OSCommerce instance.
+5. It's vitally important that you lock down this application as malicious third parties will exploit open ports if not configured correctly.
+In this instance you need to set security list ingress and egress rules to control the types of traffic allowed in and out of the subnet and OSCommerce instance.
 Specifically:
     * Allow Port 22 for SSH and 443 for HTTPS
     * Allow port 3306 for
     * Alow port 80 for http
     * Allow Port 5901 for VNC

 6. For production instances **never** open up all traffic via 0.0.0.0/0 on a given port.
 This will make your application extremely vulnerable to third party attackers.
-In this lab we will do this for the sake of easy configuration but it is highly recommended that after the lab you lock these ports down.
+In this lab you will do this for the sake of easy configuration but it is highly recommended that after the lab you lock these ports down.

     ![](./images/Ingress.png "")
     ![](./images/26.png "")